Complain about a PIP decision

 Start your complaint

-The best way to start a complaint is to write to the DWP.
-You can use the address at the top of any letter you have about your Personal Independence Payment.
+The best way to make a complaint is in writing.
+You can use the address at the top of any letter you have received about your PIP claim.

 - Telephone: 0800 121 4433